hmlendea/gfn-electron/README.md

 ## How to run

 You can run this wrapper directly from a local directory cloned via git.
-On Arch Linux you can also use the provided PKGBUILD for a system-wide installation.
+On Arch Linux you can also use [this PKGBUILD](https://github.com/hmlendea/PKGBUILDs/blob/master/pkg/geforcenow-electron/PKGBUILD) for a system-wide installation.

 ### Requirements